Trump asks Supreme Court to quickly take up tariffs case and reverse ruling finding them illegal

 It's the latest in a series of Trump administration appeals to a Supreme Court he helped shape, and one that is expected to put a centerpiece of the president's trade policy before the justices.

-The U.S. Court of Appeals for the Federal Circuit left the tariffs in place for now, but the administration nevertheless called on the high court to intervene quickly in a petition filed electronically late Wednesday and provided to The Associated Press by the plaintiffs.
+The U.S. Court of Appeals for the Federal Circuit left the tariffs in place for now, but the administration nevertheless called on the high court to intervene quickly in a petition filed electronically late Wednesday and provided to The Associated Press.
 It was expected to be formally docketed on Thursday.

 Solicitor General D. John Sauer asked the justices to take up the case and hear arguments in early November.